yotkadata/uhi_detector/README.md

 # Urban Heat Island Detector

+### Using Deep Learning and satellite imagery to detect Urban Heat Island (UHI) effects

-### Final project for the Data Science Bootcamp at SPICED Academy, April-June 2023. _By Jan Kühn_
+_Final project for the Data Science Bootcamp at SPICED Academy, April-June 2023.
+By Jan Kühn_

 The **Urban Heat Island (UHI) effect** is a significant environmental issue that refers to the increased temperature in urban areas compared to their rural surroundings.
 This phenomenon is primarily caused by human activities, changes in land use, and built infrastructure.
 Dark surfaces, such as certain roofing materials, are known to absorb more solar radiation and contribute to elevated temperatures.